Mississauga - From Farmlands to 6th Largest City in Canada

 Mississauga is the 6th most populous city in Canada, yet very few people outside of the Greater Toronto Area would recognize it.
 And th...

 Mississauga is the 6th most populous city in Canada, yet very few people outside of the Greater Toronto Area would recognize it.
-And those who do, I bet would have hard time spelling or pronouncing its name.
+And those who do, I bet would have a hard time spelling or pronouncing its name.
 What's absolutely remarkable about Mississauga is that this city of over 750,000 people does not have a feeling of a big city at all, but rather a suburb of Toronto.
 Most of Mississauga is covered with one or two-story residential and office buildings.
 Up until recently, it didn't even have a city centre that would look more or less like a traditional North American downtown.
 The reason for that is that Mississauga was never a single city.
 It was created to pull many small towns and villages together, mostly farmlands.
 But it's changing now and changing fast.
 Ladies and gentlemen - meet Mississauga!

 Mississauga is home to many global and regional headquarters in pharmaceutical, financial and technological industries.